diem/dip/dips/dip-3.md

 The use of WriteSet transactions follows the spirit of transparency — WriteSet transactions allow an arbitrary change to the state of the blockchain without altering the history of past transactions.
 Even though WriteSet transactions prescribe an arbitrary state change, they are authenticated with the same multi-sig mechanism as normal transactions which means both the change and multi-sig are transparent and visible on-chain.

-### Genesis transactions
+### Waypoint transactions
+Waypoint encapsulates a specific snapshot of the Diem blockchain and is used to authenticate the blockchain when validator signatures are not applicable, e.g. the genesis.
+(See [this](https://github.com/diem/diem/blob/master/documentation/tech-papers/lbft-verification/lbft-verification.pdf) for more details)
-Genesis transactions can be either normal or WriteSet transactions without the typical corresponding signatures.
-As the name suggests, the process of applying such a transaction is similar to how the very first genesis transaction works.
-The genesis transaction applies on top of a specific snapshot of a Diem blockchain (might be empty).
-DN is responsible for picking the appropriate snapshot and building the genesis transactions.
-Users of Diem, including validators, use the genesis transaction to authenticate the blockchain.
-If a validator fails to acquire the correct genesis transaction, it will vote on an irrelevant blockchain, but not otherwise impact the system.
-If a user of the system such as a full node or blockchain observer acquires the incorrect genesis transaction, they will see an incorrect state.
+Waypoint transactions can be either normal or WriteSet transactions but without typical corresponding signatures.
+As the name suggests, the process of applying such a transaction will need a waypoint for authentication, similar to how the first genesis transaction works.
+The waypoint transaction applies on top of a specific snapshot of a Diem blockchain (might be empty).
+DN is responsible for picking the appropriate snapshot and building the waypoint transactions and calculating the waypoint.
+Users of Diem, including validators, use the waypoint to authenticate the blockchain.
+If a validator fails to acquire the correct waypoint transaction, it will vote on an irrelevant blockchain, but not otherwise impact the system.
+If a user of the system such as a full node or blockchain observer acquires the incorrect waypoint transaction, they will see an incorrect state.

-Note that, after DPN launches, DN could use genesis transactions as a last resort for extremely unlikely catastrophic scenarios such as losing more than a third of the validators.
+Note that, after DPN launches, DN could use waypoint transactions as a last resort for extremely unlikely catastrophic scenarios such as losing more than a third of the validators.

 The decision flow chart below summarizes the building blocks and how they will be used.